cocoOS/cocoOS/README.md

 ## ROUND_ROBIN
 When round robin is used, the scheduler to scan the list of tasks and run the next found task in the ready state ignoring the prio level of the tasks.

+## event_wait() and event_wait_ex()
+A task can be set to wait for an event to be signaled, by calling event_wait().
+If the event is signaled from another task, this works as expected.
+If however the event is signaled from an interrupt, a race condition can occur if the interrupt is already enabled and is triggered at the same moment as the task is set to wait for the event.
+In these situations, it is recommended to use event_wait_ex(), which takes a callback of type void (*cb)(void) as parameter. event_wait_ex() first sets the task in wait state, then calls the user provided callback, and finally gives control back to the OS.
+The callback should be used for enabling the interrupt that will signal the event.
+The interrupt should be disabled within the isr.